 Revenue & Tax

-- Representing the Commissioner of Estate Duty / IRAS in a dispute over the valuation of the Estate of Tan Keng Siong Deceased, the son of the late Tan Sri Tan Chin Tuan.
+- Represented the Commissioner of Estate Duty / IRAS in a dispute over the valuation of the Estate of Tan Keng Siong Deceased, the son of the late Tan Sri Tan Chin Tuan.
 The heart of the dispute dealt with the valuation of the shares held by the Estate of the deceased in 2 companies which had been set up by the late Tan Sri Tan Chin Tuan for the preservation and accumulation of family wealth.
-Apart from being the only Singapore reported case dealing with the correlation between Section 22 and 24 of Estate Duty Act, it also endorsed the appropriate mode of valuation utilized by the Commissioner of Estate Duty.
+Apart from being the only Singapore reported case dealing with the correlation between Section 22 and 24 of Estate Duty Act, it also endorsed the appropriate mode of valuation utilised by the Commissioner of Estate Duty.
 The case also determined the appropriate value of the 2 companies involved and the discount to be given for the valuation of estate’s minority interest in these companies.
-This case is expected to have a significant impact in valuation, tax and estate duty practices.
+This case has a significant impact in valuation, tax and estate duty practices.

 Construction, Power, Oil & Gas